vacuityv/ai-java-sdk/README-eng.md

 ```
 ## Additional Information

-You can view code examples in CludeTest.
+You can view code examples in CludeTest and GeminiTest.

 ## FAQ
 ### What models are supported?
-Currently, all models of Claude AI are supported.
+Currently, all models of Claude AI and part of gemini are supported.

 ### Are OpenAI and Google Gemini not supported?
-OpenAI and Google Gemini currently have their respective SDKs available on GitHub, so their support is not an urgent necessity but may be considered in the future.
+OpenAI currently have their respective SDKs available on GitHub, so their support is not an urgent necessity but may be considered in the future.

 ## License
 Published under the MIT License